-When inspecting a finished externally rendered surface, it should be viewed in daylight, whilst standing at the ground level, and from a generally accessible viewing position.
+When inspecting a finished external wall insulation surface, it should be viewed in daylight, Whilst standing at the ground level, and from a generally accessible viewing position.
 Where possible, the surface finish should be viewed at a distance of 10 metres to the facade, with the sunlight, if any, not falling onto the surface in a glancing condition.

-The EWI systems are generally hand finished and therefore a slight unevenness can be expected as an acceptable tolerance in the finish.
+It should be expected that the brick slip systems will have a slight unevenness due to the texture and joints which can cast shadows and is an acceptable tolerance in the finish.
 Viewing the finish whilst there is any glancing light conditions, will exaggerate the shadowing for a short period of the day and therefore is not deemed acceptable as an inspection method.

-It is also acknowledged that certain finishes (such as brick effect renders) can suffer from drying-out cracks or fissures, which although at time appear unsightly, do not have any adverse effect on the overall performance of the system.
+It is also acknowledged that pointing mortars can suffer from drying-out cracks or fissures, which although at the time can appear unsightly, they do not have any adverse effect on the overall performance of the system.
+Brick slips should not have any significant cracks, chips or damage in their facings greater than 15mm in diameter, unless this is a feature of the selected slip.